 You can check out the EVgo map to find a location or station type near you: https://www.evgo.com/find-a-charger/

 Is there anything I should know before charging with EVgo?

-Public fast chargers are different from your charger at home!
+Public fast chargers are different than chargers at home or in workplaces.
 The connectors differ, and there is more to know about troubleshooting with higher-powered chargers.
 Many manufacturers know this and will provide resources for you related to using fast chargers.

 We always recommend taking a few moments to do some research before your first time at a fast charger.
 You can:

 - Ensure EVgo will work for your needs, like your location or vehicle:

 - While EVgo is expanding, we may not currently serve your area.